Alesia Garcia

-Alesia Marie Garcia (born January 13, 2000) is an American professional soccer player who plays as a forward for Fatih Vatan Spor in the Turkish Women's Super League.
+Alesia Marie García (born 13 January 2000) is a professional footballer who plays as a forward for Női NB I club Ferencvárosi TC.
+She plays for the Peru national team.

 Early years

-Garcia started soccer playing at a very early age, impressed by her older brother when she was only 3–4 years old.
+García started football playing at a very early age, impressed by her older brother when she was only 3–4 years old.
 She was a two-time all-conference player out of Cherokee Trail High School in her hometown.
 She also played on the youth team of the local club Colorado Storm in the Elite Clubs National League (ECNL), where she was from 2014 to 2018.
 She was named the conference’s Offensive Player of the Year in 2015.

 Between 2018 and 2020, she played for her college soccer team, the New Mexico Lobos, in the NCAA Division I tournament.
 She scored 20 goals in 56 appearances in three seasons.
 In the years 2021 and 2022, she was a member of LSU Lady Tigers.
 She netted five goals in 21 matches played in two seasons.

 Club career

-Alesia Garcia playing for Fatih Vatan Spor in the 2023-24 Turkish Super League.
+García playing for Fatih Vatan Spor in the 2023-24 Turkish Super League.

 In 2019, she was with the Colorado Rapids.

-In mid-February 2023, Garcia went to Hungary and started her professional soccer career playing for the Budapest-based Hungarian top-level league Női NB I champion club Ferencvárosi TC in the 2022–23 season.
+In mid-February 2023, García went to Hungary and started her professional football career playing for the Budapest-based Hungarian top-level league Női NB I champion club Ferencvárosi TC in the 2022–23 season.
 After her team became champions at the end of the season, she took part in two matches of the 2023–24 UEFA Women's Champions League qualifying rounds, scoring one goal.

 In the beginning of February 2024, she moved to Turkey and signed a deal with Fatih Vatan Spor in Istanbul to play until the end of the second half of the 2023–24 Women's Super League season.
 She appeared in eleven matches and scored two goals.

+International career

+On 29 November 2025, García made her debut for the Peru national team.